New Year's Eve: Saudi Arabia

-As Saudi Arabia has traditionally used the Umm al-Qura calendar, which is based on astronomical calculations, for administrative purposes, the Committee for the Promotion of Virtue and the Prevention of Vice (CPVPV, the Saudi religious police) has historically enforced a ban on public celebrations of the Gregorian New Year.
-The Saudi religious police could also fine shops for offering New Year's-related products and confiscate them.
+Until 2016, Saudi Arabia used the Umm al-Qura calendar—which is based on astronomical calculations—for administrative purposes.
+The Committee for the Promotion of Virtue and the Prevention of Vice (CPVPV, the Saudi religious police) also enforced a ban on public celebrations of the Gregorian New Year as per a religious edict, and could fine shops for offering New Year's-related products and confiscate them.
 However, the religious police did not go after individual citizens holding private celebrations.